-HRM 210 Meetings & Conventions 3 0 0 3
+HRM 210 Meetings & Event Planning 3 0 0 3

-This course introduces organization, arrangement, and operation of conventions, trade shows, professional meetings, and food functions.
-Emphasis is placed on the methods of marketing, selling, and servicing conventions and trade shows and the division of administrative responsibilities in their operation.
-Upon completion, students should be able to describe and apply the principles of management to multi-function, multi-day conferences and events.
+This course introduces concepts related to the planning and operation of conventions, trade shows, professional meetings, and foodservice events.
+Emphasis is placed on methods of marketing, selling, organizing, and producing conventions, events, and trade shows that will increase financial and environmental value.
+Upon completion, students should be able to demonstrate an understanding of management principles for multi-function, multi-day conferences and events.

-HRM 215 Restaurant Management 3 0 0 3

-Prerequisites: CUL 135 Corequisites: HRM 215A
+HRM 215 Restaurant Management 3 0 0 3 Prerequisites: CUL 135 Corequisites: HRM 215A